Skip to Main Content

 Once your dog has been diagnosed with infectious bacterial or aspiration pneumonia, your vet will most likely prescribe medications to help control the symptoms such as non-steroidal anti-inflammatory medications for fever and pain, and bronchodilators and expectorants for coughing and breathing problems.
 In severe cases, your dog might have to be hospitalized and given fluid therapy, supplemental oxygen, or intravenous antibiotics.

-Our veterinary team in Gold Canyon can use internal medicine to treat a range of conditions in dogs including pneumonia, however, if your animal requires treatment beyond our capabilities we will refer you to a veterinary internist near you.
+Our veterinary team in Gold Canyon, Arizona can use internal medicine to treat a range of conditions in dogs including pneumonia, however, if your animal requires treatment beyond our capabilities we will refer you to a veterinary internist near you.

 How To Help Your Dog Recover From Pneumonia